wyhaines/challenge_and_certification.sol/README.md

-# challenge_and_certification.sol
+# Challenge abd Certifications Solidity Contracts
-This is a snapshot of work that was done on a set of contracts intended to implement a system that could be used to assess the results of questions or challenges.
-It would reward correct responses with NFTs.
-This repo is intended for educational purposes only.
-The code here is not complete/debugged/vetted.
+This is a (incomplete) collection of smart contracts and resources which are intended to form the backbone of a smart-contract-managed educational challenge and certification program.
+The code is relatively untested, and unvetted, but may be of educational use.